JosePedroDias/tenbyten/README.md

 ## what is this

 I'm programming a clone of the popular mobile game [1010!](http://1010ga.me/)
-The client-side is JS/SVG
+The client-side is JS/SVG -> try it [here](http://rawgit.com/JosePedroDias/tenbyten/master/index.html)
-The server-side will be in node.js
+The server-side will be in node.js (ONGOING)

+## roadmap

+* `DONE   ` mimic game rules and layout
+* `ONGOING` refactor logic so it can run in bot client and server-side
+* `TODO   ` deploy server to validate ongoing games and store highscores
+* `TODO`    make client use server
+* `TODO   ` create sfx w/ webaudio

 ----

 ## resources